 Custom is Everything

 Luxury shoppers are becoming increasingly accustomed to getting exactly what they want, and furniture brands are responding.
-Custom office furniture manufacturer, Label 180, is creating limited edition office furniture complete with custom sizes, configurations, and patterns.
+Custom office furniture manufacturers are creating limited edition office furniture complete with custom sizes, configurations, and patterns.

 Tips For the Design-Savvy Office Worker